A Walking Guide to Phang Nga Road

 Museum Phuket

-Museum Phuket is another well-known landmark of Phuket for its clock tower standing high above the main building.
+Museum Phuket is another well-known landmark for its clock tower standing high above the main building.
 Not so long ago, this building was white and neglected, somewhat anonymous if it was not for the clock that was sometimes working, sometimes not.
 We’ll review the museum shortly.

 Where to Eat on Phang Nga Road?